 Josef Frank (1885 - 1967) was an Austrian-Swedish architect and one of the foremost representatives of modernism in Austria.
 Josef Frank created the Bows pattern during the period 1920-1930 as part of a larger collection of patterns mixing geometrical shapes with elements from nature.We proudly present a selection of products with the original Josef Frank Bows pattern.

 Marianne Nilsson was one of the talented employees who worked for Astrid Sampe at NK Textilkammare.
 Marianne came from the Konstfack art school and was one of Astrid's closest collaborators.
 Together with Astrid, she participated in the famous H55 fair in Helsingborg in 1955.
 There she worked on the Linen line(Linnelinjen), presenting two of her best known patterns, Sill and Bagare Bergström, which are still adorning home products today.

 Marianne was one of Sweden´s leading designers.
 During the 1950s she designed among other things the pattern Picknick.
 Almedahls started a cooperation with Marianne in the summer of 2009.
 The first step was to recreate Picknick on modern products.
 Picknick was followed by Pomona, Frisco and Belle Amie.
 When the magazine Scandinavian Retro (May, 2016) asked her what she thought of everything she had accomplished, she replied ”I´m not sure how to answer that but I have always had a great time”.

-The Almedahls Home webshop offers the full product range of the five most wanted patterns of you!
+The Almedahls Home webshop offers the full product range of the five bestselling designs in our total product range.